carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 ## Interacting with your Learners Online (40 min)

 At all Carpentries workshops, we take the quality of our communications seriously.
-We communicate to inspire, sharing our enthusiasm while being mindful of demotivating language and systemic bias.
-We communicate to re-frame errors as opportunities for learning.
-And of course we communicate to teach, focusing our learners on precisely what they need to know, and avoiding extraneous cognitive load.
+We communicate to inspire, to re-frame errors as opportunities for learning, and, of course, to teach.
 At an in-person workshop, we communicate with words, with sticky-notes, with smiles and gestures and glances and reassuring presence.
-Words may be shouted from the front of the room or whispered over the shoulder, by a neighbor, or in the hall during breaks.

 Online, most of these communication routes need a new home.
 In a video conference, only one person can speak at a time.
 Want to raise your hand?
 Writing "hand" in the chat as we did above is not the only route, nor is it normally the first thing new users will try.
 You might:
 - wave at the camera (if video is on)